BWeng20/jPdfTool/README.md

 ### ✅ Set Permissions

-Permissions only take effect when both owner and user passwords are set.<br>
+Permissions only take effect when a owner password is set.<br>
-The UI automatically disables permission checkboxes unless both passwords are provided.
+The UI automatically disables permission checkboxes unless the password is provided.

 ### 🧹 Remove & Rearrange Pages